Market Building, Penzance: Current state

 Lloyds Bank took over the western half of the building in 1925 when they shortened it by some 15 feet and modified the entrance.
 The bank bought the building from the Borough of Penzance in 1965 for £35,000.
 The western half of the building is still occupied by a Lloyds bank and the shop units in the eastern half are vacant.
 Despite the bank saying it would repair the building in 2014 after the roof began leaking and the interior suffered water damage, leaks have persisted and the condition continued to deteriorate.
-In 2019 in was placed on Historic England's Heritage at Risk Register due to plaster decay in the historic interior and timber rot due to damp.
+In 2019 it was placed on Historic England's Heritage at Risk Register due to plaster decay in the historic interior and timber rot due to damp.

 Renovation and repair

 In 2020, the Market Building was included in Penzance's bid for funding from the government's Future High Street Fund, though it was noted that it may have to be removed and included in the Towns Fund bid due to feasibility problems.
 In June 2021, Penzance was guaranteed £21.5m from the Town Deals Fund and a further £10.4m from the Future High Streets Fund.
 The next month, a pre-application was made for plans to repair the ground floor of the eastern side of the building.

+The Penzance Regeneration Company, backed by Future High Streets funding, acquired the building in 2023.
+In 2024, Lloyds Bank restored the exterior of the building, and restoration of the interior is due to take place in 2025.